- Course content and learning objectives

 - Stiglitz, Joseph, Economics, 2nd edition, 1997.
 (Another introductory text that you might find helpful.)

 Required readings and background textbooks will be on reserve in the Reed Library and/or available by link from the reading list.
-At times the demand for reserve materials is likely to exceed the supply; plan to do your reading substantially ahead of time so you don't get caught without the book at the last minute.
+As noted above, print reserves will be of very limited use this semester.
 The case of the day reading will usually be available on the web page, but it may involve a short reading from printed material that is on reserve.

 Readings that are listed as "other readings of interest" may or may not be on reserve.
 Most are available in the stacks of the Reed Library if not on reserve.